mattermost/docs/source/deployment/push.rst

 The below explains each option in detail.

 .. note::  By default, push notifications do not contain specific message contents.
-When the Mattermost server is installed, push notifications only give generic alerts like "@frank was mentioned in Town Square" but DO NOT display the contents of messages.
-The contents of messages are only included in push notifications after a System Administrator explicitly configure the option to include them.
+They use generic messages like "@frank was mentioned in Town Square" but DO NOT display the contents of messages until System Admins configure the option to include them.

 Hosted Push Notifications Service (HPNS)